If you want to lose one extra pound a week, this article will show you the best diet and exercise tricks to enhance weight loss.

 You’ll be surprised how making small changes in your daily routine can help you lose weight faster.
 But don’t expect the results to be instant.
 It may take a few weeks to start losing more weight.
 So be patient and stay consistent.

-Here are 16 actionable tips to lose one extra pound a week.
+How to lose one extra pound a week

 #1 Walk extra 5,000 steps each day

 Most people don’t realize how effective walking is for weight loss.
 A study conducted in the UK found that people who walk for fitness, at a fast pace, weighed less than folks who did other exercises like cycling, running, and swimming.

 It takes 10,000 steps to burn 500 calories.
 So walking extra 5,000 steps will help you burn an extra 250 calories each day.
 Remember the key to seeing great results with walking is to walk at a fast pace and increase steps day by day.
 Use a pedometer to help you track the number of steps you take each day.
 Learn how you can easily walk 10,000 steps a day.